rjOwl/questions-bank/README.md

 # Questions Bank
-Simple restful api to store questions and their tags, to search and retrive questions based on tags from a topic tree.
+It's a simple restful api to store questions and their tags, to search and retrive questions based on tags from a topic tree.

 ## Project tree